Skip to main content

 • vs Previous Month — percentage delta vs the same point in the previous month, with both numbers spelled out so you can verify the math

 Below the cards, a daily bar chart breaks down credit consumption by day and by model.
-A per-model table at the bottom shows requests, tokens, and credits for each model variant you’ve used this month — that’s where you can see which models are driving your bill.
+A per-model table at the bottom shows requests, tokens, cached tokens, and credits for each model variant you’ve used this month — that’s where you can see which models are driving your bill and how much caching saved you (see Trace caching).

 What happens if you go over